GSA/ficam-playbooks/_fpki/2_fpki_cas.md

 COMMON serves as the _root_ and _trust anchor_ for the _intermediate_ and _issuing_ CAs operated by federal government Executive Branch agencies.

 {% include alert-info.html content="<strong>Public trust for websites</strong><br>A new effort is in the planning stages to establish another federal government root and issuing CAs dedicated to Public Trust Transport Layer Security (TLS) device certificates.
-Follow or contribute to the development of the federal government's new certificate policy for this <a href="https://github.com/uspki/policies" target="_blank" rel="noopener noreferrer">Public Trust effort</a>. %}
+Follow or contribute to the development of the federal government's new certificate policy for this public trust effort at https://github.com/uspki/policies." %}

 ### Federal Common Policy Certification Authority